quii/learn-go-with-tests/install-go.md

 Modules aim to solve problems related to dependency management, version selection and reproducible builds; they also enable users to run Go code outside of GOPATH.

-Using Modules is prety straightforward.
+Using Modules is pretty straightforward.
 Just select any directory outside GOPATH as the root of your project, and create a new module with the go mod init command.
 ```sh
 mkdir my-project
 cd my-project